keerthivasan-devflow/MySQL/SQL/01-ddl-commands.md

 show tables; - it will list out all the tables which has been created and available now in particular database.
-By wrapping the table name(or any identifiers) in backticks, you tell MySQL to treat it as an identifier, thus avoiding any conflicts with reserved keywords
+By wrapping the table name(or any identifiers) in backticks, you tell MySQL to treat it as an identifier, thus avoiding any conflicts with reserved keywords.

 # 2. ALTER TABLE